Netflix/falcor/documentation/router.md

 "titlesById[{integers}]['rating', 'userRating']
 ~~~

-The first route will retrieve it's information from the title service, which is a repository of non-personalized title metadata.
+The first route will retrieve its information from the title service, which is a repository of non-personalized title metadata.
 The second route will retrieve its information from the rating service, which provides personalized ratings based on the users past preferences.

 Let's start with the first route, because it does not require any user authentication: